Vacation Apartment in Ruhpolding - 1098 sqft, central, charming, tasteful (# 1714)

 Thus, the town is an ideal vacation destination for families with children.
 Our partner companies: : Kinderland-ErlebnispartnerWellen-/Erlebnisbad Vita Alpina Holzknechtmuseum Freizeitpark Ruhpolding RauschbergbahnKinderland-GaststättenWindbeutelgräfin Rauschberghaus Fischerwirt Kurhaus"Families are warmly welcome in Ruhpolding!"

 More travel info about Ruhpolding: Ruhpolding is a small town in southeastern Bavaria in the Chiemgau region of the Alps.
-Famous as a sporting destination, Ruhpolding has three times played host to the Biathlon World Championships, and hiking, skiing, golfing, mountain-biking, shooting, and fly-fishing are popular with tourists and residents alike.
+Famous as a sporting destination, Ruhpolding has been the three-time host to the Biathlon World Championships.
+Hiking, skiing, golfing, mountain-biking, shooting, and fly-fishing are popular with tourists and residents alike.
 No visitor to this area should miss the crystal clear water of the Koenigssee (King’s Lake), where no motor boats have been allowed since 1909!
+Be sure to also check out the Holzknechtmuseum Ruhpolding which includes an open-air section with historic buildings and tools associated with the region's woodcutting industry.